mugishaisaie/Browser-extensions-manager-UI-/README.md

 ### What I learned

-I have already learnt HTML,CSS and JavaScript before and made some small projects. for sure this project help me to recap and Improve My Css and JavaScript Skills
+I have already learnt HTML,CSS and JavaScript before and made some small projects. but for sure this project help me to recap and Improve My Css and JavaScript Skills